pandallel/quilt/README.md

 See the [Development Guide](docs/src/development/guide.md) for information on testing, linting, and contributing to Quilt.

+### Automated Code Review

+This repository uses OpenAI's GPT-4 for automated code reviews on pull requests created by the repository owner.
+To enable this functionality:

+1. Generate an OpenAI API key from [OpenAI's platform](https://platform.openai.com/api-keys)
+2. Add the API key as a repository secret named `OPENAI_API_KEY` in your GitHub repository settings (Settings > Secrets and variables > Actions > New repository secret)

+The code review will automatically run on PRs and provide feedback as a comment.

 ## Documentation

 See the [documentation](docs/book) for detailed information about Quilt's architecture and usage.